ashfurrow/blog/source/blog/2011-09-01-how-to-write-ios-apps.markdown

 ### CoreGraphics & CoreAnimation

-If you're not #importing <QuartzCore/QuartzCore.h> in your precompiled header file yet, your apps probably look fine.
+If you're not `#import`ing `<QuartzCore/QuartzCore.h>` in your precompiled header file yet, your apps probably look fine.
 But they probably look like _every other app_, too.
 Also, if you don't know what a pch file is, google it.
 It's important.

 If you want to make your shiny app intuitive and easy to use, you need CoreGraphics and CoreAnimation.
 If you _don't_ want to make your apps intuitive and easy to use, I hear OpenOffice&nbsp;is looking for some Java developers.